 Cargo spaces used in determining volume (V_c) for calculating net tonnage must be permanently marked with the letters "CC" (cargo compartment) which are at least four inches in height and positioned so as to be visible at all times.
-The marking specifications in 69.119(p)(3) may be used as guidelines.
+The methods for marking described in § 69.119(p)(3) are considered to fulfill the requirements of this section for permanent marking.